Saturday, May 31, 2025

 In this post, we will be translating the full piece into English.
 It's a fascinating glimpse into how Yu Suzuki and his AM2 team transformed an experimental RPG prototype into what would become one of the most groundbreaking titles in gaming history.

-Across several pages, the article traces the project’s evolution - from its early days as Project Berkley to its eventual release as a new kind of experience dubbed FREE (Full Reactive Eyes Entertainment).
-As Suzuki puts it: "Until now, RPGs were about reading a story.
-Shenmue is a game where you live the story."
+Across several pages, the article traces the project’s evolution - from its early days as Project Berkley to its eventual release as a new kind of interactive experience, dubbed FREE (Full Reactive Eyes Entertainment), reflecting Suzuki’s goal of letting players live the story rather than just read it.

 Coming soon to the blog!